techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

     `https://teams%2Emicrosoft%2Ecom/l/stage/com%2Emicrosoft%2Eteamspace%2Etab%2Eyoutube/0?context=%7B%22contentUrl%22%3A%22https%3A%2F%2Ftabs%2Eteams%2Emicrosoft%2Ecom%2FyoutubeContentStage%3FvideoId%3DHBGmSy1iVmY%22%2C%22name%22%3A%22Security%2520talk%22%2C%22openMode%22%3A%22modal%22%7D`

     > [!NOTE]
-    > If your URL points to a Power App, make sure it includes the `&source=teamstab` parameter to make single sign-on (SSO) work for Power Apps and the `&skipMobileRedirect=1` parameter to skip the screen that prompts users to open the standalone Power App player.
+    > If your URL points to a Power App, make sure it includes the `&source=teamstab` parameter to make single sign-on (SSO) work for Power Apps and the `&skipMobileRedirect=1` parameter to skip the screen that prompts users to open the standalone Power App player.-->

 ## Example